Current as of: June, 21, 2019 – 21:00 CET

 Marcus BLOICE is finishing his PhD this year with the application of deep learning on medical images.
-Currently, he is working on the Augmentor project.
-He has a background in computer science from th University of Sunderland.
+Currently, he is working on the Augmentor project and the Digital Pathology project, and is involved in the featureCloud project.
+He has a background in computer science from the University of Sunderland (UK).
 He is a programmer in Python and has experience with the popular machine learning pipelines.
-He has also experience in working with images.
+Marcus has also experience in machie learning on large medical images.

 Florian ENDEL started working as a database developer in the general field of healthcare research in 2007 – after gathering first experiences as high school teacher for two years and working as freelance Web designer, A specific highlight is the development and supervision of “GAP-DRG”, a database holding massive amounts of reimbursement data from the Austrian social insurance system, since 2008.
 Since then, he was part of several national and international research projects handling, among others, data management, data governance, statistical analytics and secure computing infrastructure.
 He is currently participating in the EU FP7 project CEPHOS-LINK, the FFG K-Projekt DEXHELPP and still finishing his master’s thesis.